 When speaking with friends and acquaintances, I’ve noticed that many women are unaware of how to properly care for their gold jewelry so I decided to post a few pointers.

 Fist of all, it is important to know when to take it off.
 I know women who never remove their wedding rings, no matter what the circumstances.
 This is misplaced sentiment, however, as many activities such as sports, housework and gardening are likely to bring the ring into contact with destructive chemicals which will eat away at the gold and eventually make it unwearable.
 Additionally,chlorine and other disinfectant chemicals found in hot tubs and swimming pools can react to the alloys in gold and result in discoloration.

-When you do remove your gold jewelery, you should wrap it in a soft cloth and keep it away from both costume jewellery and sunlight as sunlight can dim the gold’s glow.
+When you do remove your gold jewelry, you should wrap it in a soft cloth and keep it away from both costume jewelry and sunlight as sunlight can dim the gold’s glow.

-Gold jewellery should be cleaned with a soft, non-abrasive material and soft, lint free cloth.
+Gold jewelry should be cleaned with a soft, non-abrasive material and soft, lint free cloth.
 There are cleaning solutions available which I would recommend for delicate or intricately carved gold pieces.

 As a final word of advice, I would recommend occasional (once every year or two) visits to your local jeweler for a professional cleaning and inspection.
 With the proper care, your gold can last a lifetime.